When assessing eligibility, there are two key points to focus on:

 The number one mistake accountants make is being reactive, rather than proactive, with their client portfolio.
 It’s so much easier to focus on the clients that self-identify as having qualifying R&D work – especially when you’ve already got a lot on your plate.

-One way to solve this is to pre-emptively screen your client portfolio, to ensure you’re the one bringing up R&D as soon as possible.
-This involves training your broader team in R&D and what it looks like, so that they can screen clients and refer them to you for investigation.
+One way to solve this is to train your broader team in R&D and what it looks like, so that they can screen clients and refer them to you for further investigation.
 If your team knows more about the R&D scheme in general, you’ll miss fewer opportunities, have fewer stressful conversations, and feel in much more control of what’s happening within your client portfolio.